 Get to know the members of the Land O’Lakes Co-op with a seasonal look at family life on the dairy farm.

 These hearty scone drops are best served warm.
 Apples and golden raisins add a subtle sweetness.

-Drop batter by 1/4 cupfuls, 2 inches apart, onto lightly greased baking sheets.
+Drop batter by 1/4 cupfuls, 2 inches apart, onto prepared baking sheets.
 Slightly flatten each mound.
 Sprinkle with brown sugar, if desired.

-Bake for 12 to 15 minutes or until toothpick inserted in center comes out clean.
-Remove to wire cooling racks.
+Bake 12-15 minutes or until toothpick inserted in center comes out clean.
+Remove to cooling racks.

-Meanwhile, combine powdered sugar and enough water for desired drizzling consistency in small bowl; drizzle over warm scones.
+Combine powdered sugar and enough water for desired drizzling consistency in bowl; drizzle over warm scones.
 Serve warm.

 *Substitute 2 teaspoons vinegar or lemon juice and enough milk to equal 3/4 cup.
 Let stand 5 minutes.

 Very tasty scone, though mine came out a bit flat because I forgot to add the egg (d'oh)!.
 There are two main tricks to making delicious, moist scones: make sure your ingredients are very cold, and work fast.
 Don't worry if the butter isn't completely, uniformly incorporated into the ingredients-- having a few lumps makes the final product taste better.In addition to the forgotten egg, I also didn't add golden raisins or do the drizzle on top, I used white sugar instead of brown, and I used a Granny Smith apple instead of the recommended sort.
 They were still quite lovely.
 They tasted, in my opinion, more like a breakfast scone than a dessert.